metatensor/metatrain/docs/src/getting-started/train_yaml_config.rst

     precision: 32
     seed: 0

 :param device [optional]: The computational device used for model training.
-The script automatically
+The metatrain automatically
     chooses the best option by default.
 The possible devices that can be used, and the best device option, depend on the model architecture.
 The easiest way to use this parameter is to use either either ``cpu``, ``gpu``, ``multi-gpu``.
 Internally, under the choice ``gpu``, the script will automatically choose between ``cuda`` or ``mps``.